knh11545/commandline4expertsearchers/README.md

 3002
 ```

-Another example from an actual search with duplicate records in the export files:
+Another example from an actual search with duplicate records in the export files (data not in this repository):

 ```bash
 cat myproject_EMBASE_2018-12-13_r*-*.ovd > myproject_EMBASE_2018-12-13_records-combined.ovd